platformland/electric-book/book/text/self-service.md

 Commercial platforms like Twilio, Google's Cloud APIs and GoCardless let users try out the capability of their platforms.
 They do this by either allowing free access at low usage or providing a sandbox environment.
 They may also provide a manual interface to help users understand it's capabilities without writing any code.

-The eSign component, which is part of IndiaStack and allows users to integrate digitally signed documents into their services, also includes links to sandboxes as part of their documentation.[^10]
+The eSign component, which is part of IndiaStack and allows users to integrate digitally signed documents into their services, includes links to sandboxes as part of their documentation.[^10]

-Consider creating a manual interface or sandbox so people can use or try it without writing any code and without exposing sensitive information (for example, by using fake data).
+Create ways for people to try your platform without quickly and without exposing sensitive information (for example, by using fake data).
 Think carefully before requiring registration or anything else that might unnecessarily slow users down.

 ## 5. Understand the needs of procurement and finance